-Canon 6D Mark II versus Sony A7R III
+Canon 6D Mark II vs Sony A7R III

-The Canon EOS 6D Mark II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and October 2017.
+The Canon EOS 6D Mark II and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in June 2017 and October 2017.
 The 6D Mark II is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 26 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D Mark II vs Sony A7R III

 An illustration of the physical size and weight of the Canon 6D Mark II and the Sony A7R III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.